 Preparation for this report has been ongoing since MPC's receipt of the team report in November 2016.
 Progress reports on the responses were provided to the College at regular intervals (RP9; RP10).
-In Fall 2019, the ALO and the Planning, Research, and Institutional Effectiveness (PRIE) Office began working with various stakeholders to draft the Midterm Report and collect evidence to support demonstrated quality improvements to meet recommendations, actionable improvement plans, and quality focus essay projects.
-In Spring 2020, the College approached the Commission about the idea of ceasing efforts at this time on the third Quality Focus Essay (Establish an ERP).
+In Fall 2019, the Accreditation Liaison Officer (ALO) and the Planning, Research, and Institutional Effectiveness (PRIE) Office began working with various stakeholders to draft the Midterm Report and collect evidence to support demonstrated quality improvements to meet recommendations, actionable improvement plans, and quality focus essay projects.
+In Spring 2020, the College approached the Commission about the idea of ceasing efforts at this time on the third Quality Focus Essay (QFE): Establish an ERP.
 The College has elected to renew the work on QFE 3 as part of the 2020-2025 Educational Master Plan (EMP).
 The Commission liaison for the College ratified this College decision to focus its attention on QFE 1 and 2, which are more closely tied to improving student achievement and learning.

-In August 2020, the first draft of the complete Midterm Report was distributed to the campus participatory governance groups, including AAAG, ASAG, SSAG, Academic Senate, and PAG, as well as the Board of Trustees, for feedback (RP11; RP12; RP13; RP14; RP15; RP16).
-In response to feedback, the ALO revised the report and, in September 2020, shared the final draft with the participatory governance groups and the Board of Trustees for approval (RP17; RP18; RP19; RP20; RP21).
+In August and September 2020, the first draft of the complete Midterm Report was distributed to the campus participatory governance groups, including the Academic Affairs Advisory Group (AAAG), Student Services Advisory Group (SSAG), Academic Senate, and President's Advisory Group (PAG), as well as the Board of Trustees, for feedback (RP11; RP12; RP13; RP14; RP15).
+In response to feedback, the ALO revised the report and, in September 2020, shared the final draft with the participatory governance groups and the Board of Trustees for approval (RP16; RP17; RP18).
+The governing board held a special meeting dedicated to accreditation and the midterm report on September 10, 2020 (RP15) approved by the board on September 23, 2020 at the regular board meeting (RP18).
 RP Table 1 displays the midterm report components and the stakeholders, committees, and subject matter experts tasked to complete each component of the work.

-Table 1.
-Midterm Compone ents and Assignments
+RP Table 1.
+Midterm Components and Assignments

-Midterm Report Areas Responsible Parties Actionable Improvement Plan 1 SLO Coordinator; Dean of Planning, Research, and Institutional Effectiveness Actionable Improvement Plan 2 Planning, Research, and Institutional Effectiveness Committee Actionable Improvement Plan 3 Interim Vice-President of Academic Affairs; Academic Affairs Advisory Group; Academic Senate Actionable Improvement Plan 4 Curriculum Advisory Committee; Learning Assessment Committee; SLO Coordinator Actionable Improvement Plan 5 Human Resources Department Actionable Improvement Plan 6 Interim Vice-President of Administrative Services Actionable Improvement Plan 7 Interim Vice-President of Administrative Services Actionable Improvement Plan 8 Interim President/Superintendent, President's Advisory Group Recommendation 6 Learning Assessment Committee Recommendation 7 Interim Vice-President of Academic Affairs; Academic Affairs Advisory Group; Academic Senate Recommendation 10 Vice-President of Student Services; Interim Dean of Student Services; Student Services Advisory Group Recommendation 11 Vice-President of Student Services; Interim Dean of Student Services; Student Services Advisory Group Recommendation 12 Human Resources Department Student Learning Outcomes Learning Assessment Committee; SLO Coordinator; Dean of Planning, Research, and Institutional Effectiveness Institution Set Standards Planning, Research, and Institutional Effectiveness Committee; Director of Institutional; Dean of Planning, Research, and Institutional Effectiveness Quality Focus Project 1 Interim Vice-President of Academic Affairs; Academic Affairs Advisory Group; Academic Senate Quality Focus Project 2 Planning, Research, and Institutional Effectiveness Office; Learning Assessment Committee; SLO Coordinator Fiscal Reporting Interim Vice-President of Administrative Services
+Midterm Report Areas Responsible Parties Actionable Improvement Plan 1 Student Learning Outcomes Coordinator; Dean of Planning, Research, and Institutional Effectiveness Actionable Improvement Plan 2 Planning, Research, and Institutional Effectiveness Committee Actionable Improvement Plan 3 Interim Vice-President of Academic Affairs; Academic Affairs Advisory Group; Academic Senate Actionable Improvement Plan 4 Curriculum Advisory Committee; Learning Assessment Committee; SLO Coordinator Actionable Improvement Plan 5 Human Resources Department Actionable Improvement Plan 6 Interim Vice-President of Administrative Services Actionable Improvement Plan 7 Interim Vice-President of Administrative Services Actionable Improvement Plan 8 Interim President/Superintendent, President's Advisory Group Recommendation 6 Learning Assessment Committee Recommendation 7 Interim Vice-President of Academic Affairs; Academic Affairs Advisory Group; Academic Senate Recommendation 10 Vice-President of Student Services; Interim Dean of Student Services; Student Services Advisory Group Recommendation 11 Vice-President of Student Services; Interim Dean of Student Services; Student Services Advisory Group Recommendation 12 Human Resources Department Institutional Performance Dean of Planning, Research, and Institutional Effectiveness; Student Learning Outcomes Coordinator; Director of Institutional Research Quality Focus Project 1 Interim Vice-President of Academic Affairs; Academic Affairs Advisory Group; Academic Senate Quality Focus Project 2 Planning, Research, and Institutional Effectiveness Office; Learning Assessment Committee; SLO Coordinator Fiscal Reporting Interim Vice-President of Administrative Services Reviewing and Editing English Faculty, Planning, Research, and Institutional Effectiveness Office Administrative Assistant